Welcome to the website of Robin Squire, novelist, screenwriter, playwright and jotter of notes on the backs of petrol receipts.

 Robin Squire Paint-Grinder

-Rob has been an infantry soldier in the British Army (in which he got lots of blisters and became a qualified rifle marksman), house-cleaner, bingo steward, spare parts driver, hot-dog seller, magazine journalist, car-jockey, security guard, TV extra, professional proofreader, factory paint-grinder, ditch-digger, copy-editor, and even sold encyclopaedias door to door.
-His recent work includes Lavender Days, a romantic novella set in Provence.
+Rob has been an infantry soldier in the British Army (in which he got lots of blisters and became a qualified rifle marksman), house-cleaner, bingo steward, spare parts driver, hot-dog seller, magazine journalist, car-jockey, security guard, TV extra, professional proofreader, paint-grinder for Winsor & Newton, ditch-digger, copy-editor, and even sold encyclopaedias door to door.

 Robin Squire, BBC and Doctor Who Auton

-Seeing the Beatles in live performance during a happy-go-lucky hitch-hiking trip to the South of France ‘way back before when was invented’ inspired his first novel Square One.
-By an extraordinary sequence of fate and synchronicity, Square One led to his joining the BBC as a reader and grader of incoming scripts in the Script Unit and a trainee script editor in the Doctor Who office.
+Seeing the Beatles in live performance in Nice during a hitch-hiking trip inspired his first novel Square One.
+By an extraordinary sequence of fate, this led to him joining the BBC as a trainee script editor in the Doctor Who office.

-Later, by further quirks of chance, he found himself playing the first monster to appear in colour on our television screens on Jon Pertwee’s debut as the Doctor.
-His memoir about the unlikely sequence of events was published in September 2014 under the title The Life and Times of a Doctor Who Dummy.
-The foregoing book is now available in print and Kindle formats, should anyone fancy a trip back in time without having to bother breaking into the Tardis.
-Chris Chapman interviews Rob by on the BBC DVD titled Mannequin Mania, issued on BluRay in June 2013.
+Which, in turn, led to him playing (by chance rather than design) one of the Autons in ‘Spearhead From Space’, the first monster to appear in colour on our television screens on Jon Pertwee’s debut as the Doctor.
+Rob’s memoir about this was published as The Life and Times of a Doctor Who Dummy.
+Chris Chapman interviewed him on the BBC DVD titled Mannequin Mania, issued on BluRay in June 2013.
+Latest news (summer 2024): the BBC are soon to reissue a DVD of this groundbreaking story with fresh links.

 More Whovian memories HERE